 - They must have soft food.

-- Oral rehydration solution should be given in addition to normal drinks each time there is a bowel movement.
+- Oral rehydration solution should be delivered in addition to standard drinks each time there is a bowel movement.

 Treatments for yellow diarrhea in adults

-The body loses large amounts of fluids and important substances like salt and glucose by passing watery stools frequently.
-This can lead to a drop in the normal blood level, low blood pressure, kidney failure, or in severe cases, even death.
+The body loses large amounts of fluids and essential substances like salt and glucose by passing watery stools frequently.
+This can lead to a drop in the average blood level, low blood pressure, kidney failure, or in severe cases, even death.

-Therefore, it is important to replace these fluids in the individual’s body by the intake of juices, oral rehydration solutions, water, etc.
+Therefore, it is essential to replace these fluids in the individual’s body by consuming juices, oral rehydration solutions, water, etc.

-At least 200 ml of fluid should be consumed in addition to the normal fluid intake each time there is a bowel movement.
-Liquids such as chicken / meat / vegetable broth, fruit juice, coconut water, sports drinks, ORS, etc. can be taken.
+At least 200 ml of fluid should be consumed in addition to the average fluid intake each time there is a bowel movement.
+Liquids such as chicken/meat/vegetable broth, fruit juice, coconut water, sports drinks, ORS, etc., can be taken.

-While suffering from diarrhea, people are advised to eat small, light meals rather than not eating at all.
-This is done so that the body has some kind of stored energy despite frequent defecation.
+While suffering from diarrhea, people are advised to eat small, light meals rather than not eating.
+This is done so that the body has stored energy despite frequent defecation.

-To address the difficulty of vomiting any food that is eaten, patients can be given semi-liquid foods that can be easily eaten and are more likely to remain in the system.
+To address the difficulty of vomiting any food eaten, patients can be given semi-liquid foods that can be quickly consumed and are more likely to remain in the system.

-Foods such as white rice, boiled eggs, bananas, oatmeal, baked apples, boiled or baked potatoes, hard cheese in small quantities, cooked or boiled skinless chicken, etc. they can be eaten.
+Foods such as white rice, boiled eggs, bananas, oatmeal, baked apples, boiled or baked potatoes, hard cheese in small quantities, cooked or boiled skinless chicken, etc., can be eaten.

 What not to eat?